Second Session, 43rd Parliament

 Tara Armstrong: What you had was intense competition for resources and a brutal struggle for survival.
 You had tribal warfare, night raids, captives taken as slaves, children traded away, even cannibalism.
 The establishment of Crown sovereignty and the inclusion of Indigenous People into Canada ended this era of brutality.

-One thing many people do not understand, possibly some members in the House, is that when UNDRIP or a treaty like this one gives rights to Indigenous governments, it is taking rights away from Canadian citizens.
+One thing many people do not understand, possibly some members in the House, is that when UNDRIP, or a treaty like this one, gives rights to Indigenous governments, it is taking rights away from Canadian citizens.
 The Chiefs get stronger; the people get weaker.

 Finally, Aboriginal title is not only a denial of the gracious inclusion of Indigenous Peoples within the Dominion of Canada as full and equal subjects of the Crown.
 It is also an obscene demand, a demand by unelected bodies to be elevated above our Constitution and placed beyond the reach of our democracy.
 It has no place in Canada or in any Western nation.

-The only kind of solemn agreements that the legislators who first stood in this House would expect us to entertain and the only constitutional instruments that we should now consider are those which seek to perfect the legal union of Indigenous and non-Indigenous Canadians, agreements which provide Indigenous People with the same responsibilities and opportunities as all of us, as fellow Canadians.
+The only kind of solemn agreements that the legislators who first stood in this House would expect us to entertain and the only constitutional instruments that we should now consider are those which seek to perfect the legal union of Indigenous and non-Indigenous Canadians, agreements which provide Indigenous people with the same responsibilities and opportunities as all of us, as fellow Canadians.

 That will include a full abolishment of the Indian Act and its system of racially segregated reserves; the full abolishment of Indian status and all other forms of racial distinction; the full abolishment of Aboriginal title, which has wreaked havoc on British Columbia’s economy, undermined confidence in our heritage, laws and institutions and, ultimately, served no other purpose than to empower Chiefs and other reconciliation industry elites.